ximarketing/ximarketing.github.io/server/intranet/README.md

 Private content, password hashes, session data, and credentials must never be committed to this public repository, included in the GitHub Pages build, or added to the public chatbot context.

+## Protected games

+The public Caddy instance authenticates every request under `/games/negotiation/` through the intranet gateway before proxying it directly to the game container.
+The browser's host-only `__Host-intranet_session` cookie is reused for this check, but Caddy removes that cookie before the game upstream receives the request.
+The game container has no published host port.
+State-changing game API requests must also carry the exact same-origin `Origin: https://intranet.ximarketing.ai` header.
+The gateway rate-limits session checks independently from password attempts.

+The Negotiation Games production bundle must be built with `VITE_API_BASE=/games/negotiation` so that its API and event-stream requests stay inside the protected prefix.
+Caddy strips that prefix only after the session check.
+Keep streaming proxy buffering disabled (`flush_interval -1`).

+`Caddyfile.negotiation-redirect.example` replaces the former public game proxy.
+Browser visits to `https://negotiation.ximarketing.ai/` are redirected to the protected intranet route, while legacy `/api/*` and `/health` requests return 404.
+This redirect block is part of the security boundary: restoring the old public reverse proxy would bypass the intranet login.

+Each future game needs both a `GAMES` entry and its own protected Caddy route.
+Never link a private card to an absolute public game URL, broaden the session cookie to `.ximarketing.ai`, or expose a game container port on the host.

+Authentication is checked when an event stream is opened.
+Existing streams cannot be re-checked mid-connection, so Caddy caps them at one hour; the client then reconnects and is authenticated again.
+Logging out or changing the password invalidates ordinary requests immediately and blocks the next stream reconnection.

 Keep the `intranet` DNS record in **DNS-only** mode.
 If it is later changed to Cloudflare proxying, configure trusted Cloudflare proxy ranges before relying